A Quick Guide to Growing From Seed

 In seed trays

-Fill your seed tray with Tui Seed Raising Mix and moisten with a mister filled with water.
+Fill your seed tray with Tui Organic Seed Raising Mix, moisten the soil before sowing your seed.
 Check the seed packets for planting requirements, as some seeds need to be sown into a small trench, and some thinly sprinkled evenly on the surface.
 Lightly cover over the seed with a thin layer of mix and gently press down to create a good contact between the seed and soil.

 In the ground

-Prepare beds or area to plant by forking in Kings Organic Compost and raking to form a fine seedbed.
+Prepare the soil by forking in Kings Organic Compost and raking to form a fine seedbed.
 Plant the seed as instructions recommends, and lightly rake over with remaining soil.
 Lightly water.

 Some seeds are best grown in rows such as beans, peas, making it easier for them to grow up a trellis.
 Carrots, beetroot or parsnips are also best sown in a line, however plants like corn are best planted in blocks for better wind pollination later in the season.